craftsmancoding/bloodline/docs/readme.txt

 Bloodline will print a summary of all tags used in your page, including links to view the tag contents, drill-down into nested tags, and to edit relevant content in the MODX manager.

+Note that static templates pose a problem because the way they are rendered is slightly different.
+A workaround for this scenario has been included in version 1.0.3, but the only guaranteed way to view the report is the somewhat ungraceful "rude" report.
+View the rude report by appending "?BLOODLINE=rude" to the end of the URL.

 For more information, see the project homepage: https://github.com/craftsmancoding/bloodline